 Some months in the year are just purple patches for good movies.
 With the two big awards ceremonies coming up (BAFTAs tomorrow night and the Oscars two weeks following), January and February tend to be those months in the UK, where we typically get big releases such as Selma and Big Hero 6 long after… Continue reading January Roundup.

 It was a significant Christmas/ New Year season for this thing we call artistic expression.
-Over the months of December and January we’ve seen a petition succeed in getting Grand Theft Auto V withdrawn from certain outlets in Australia and New Zealand; The Interview have its initial release cancelled due to terrorist threats from a… Continue reading Two Months, Four Hits: The 21st Century fight for ‘freedom of expression’.
+Over the months of December and January we’ve seen a petition succeed in getting Grand Theft Auto V withdrawn from certain outlets in Australia and New Zealand; The Interview have its initial release cancelled due to terrorist threats from a… Continue reading The 21st Century fight for freedom of speech and expression.